course-details-portlet

 General competence

-• can explain how the development of and relationship between the theory and practice field of archives and records management cohere.
+• explain how the development of and relationship between the theory and practice field of archives and records management cohere.

 Learning methods and activities